sougata-github/next-play/README.md

 - trpc.hello.prefetch() ensures that the query result is cached and hydrated into the Client Component.
 - When the Client Component mounts and calls `useSuspenseQuery`, it instantly gets the preloaded data from the cache instead of making another request.
-- No unnecessary loading state in the Client Component.
+- No unnecessary loading state in the Client Component (which would be the case if we use useQuery and isLoading in Client Component)

+## tRPC Configuration

+- Enable transformer on tRPC✅
+- Add auth to tRPC context✅
+- Add protectedProcedure✅
+- Add rate limiting (using upstash)✅

+Serialization is the process of converting complex data structures (like objects, arrays, dates, or custom classes) into a format that can be easily stored, transferred, or processed—typically into a string (JSON, binary, etc.).